dora-pan/express-graphql-hello/README.md

 # express-graphql-hello
-A hello demo to use GraphQL.js and express-graphql.
+A hello demo for using GraphQL.js and express-graphql to build a GraphQL Server.

 ## 安装